virtualroot/canitf/README.md

 # cani.tf

 As time passes, OpenTofu and Terraform become more distant from each other.
-[CanI.TF](https://cani.tf) help us to understand their differences quickly.
+[CanI.TF](https://cani.tf) helps us to understand their differences quickly.

-# Add new features
+## Add new features

 To add new features, edit the JSON in the tool's variable inside `main.go`.
-The entry should include the feature's name, the released version, and optionable URL to its documentation.
+The entry should include the feature's name, the released version, and an optionable URL to its documentation.
 If the entry is valid for both tools, use the same name.
 Run `go run main.go` to validate the changes against the schema and replace the source of truth `data/tools.json`.